Geese and swans are some of the largest birds you will find in Vermont!

 - Look for the distinctive orange bill that features a black base and knob.

-But did you know that these swans are NOT native to Vermont?
+But did you know that Mute Swans are NOT native to Vermont?

 Despite their name, these swans are not mute!